 Financial Planning.
-Americans take a more active role in their financial wellness than ever before.
-Though previous generations spent their entire lives working toward a pension at the same company, today's workers understand the need to plan for an independent future.
-Business majors who love to work directly with people can thrive as certified financial planners.
-Helping clients preserve income and grow their wealth, a strong financial planner can directly impact the quality of life for multiple generations of client families.
+Business majors who love to work directly with people may be well suited to pursuing a career as a financial planner.
+By helping clients to wisely preserve and invest their income, a strong financial planner can directly impact the quality of life for multiple generations of client families.

 Why Should You Consider a College Major in Business?

 Whether you want to dive directly into business straight from high school, or you want to add strong business skills to an already successful career in another field, a business degree can teach you how to make strategic decisions that help your company succeed.

 Advantages of online college courses in business

 Experienced professionals who add a business degree to their credentials benefit from combining their life experience with a formal education.
 Online business administration degrees are becoming more and more popular as they allow students to implement their new skills at their current careers.
 Over time, online business majors can move up the career ladder while still earning their degree.
 Once they finish their coursework, they can move up within their company or they can make the leap to a different company.